-- 1. An external Reset input on MCLR/VPP pin. - 2.
+- 1. An external Reset input on RB3/MCLR/VPP pin, when configured as MCLR. - 2.
 A Watchdog Timer Time-out Reset (if WDT was enabled). - 3.
 From an interrupt source, see Section 8.11 "Interrupts" for more information.

 On waking from Sleep, the processor will continue to execute the instruction immediately following the SLEEP instruction.
 If the WUR bit is also set, upon waking from Sleep, the device will reset.
 If the GIE bit is also set, upon waking from Sleep, the processor will branch to the interrupt vector.
 Please see Section 8.11 "Interrupts" for more information.